UCLComputerScience/pgta/ra.md

 - You can TA before attending the Arena One Workshop, just attend it at the earliest available date.
 - Email proof of completion to the [Departmental lead for PGTAs](mailto:csc.postgradta@ucl.ac.uk)

-### Why?

-It might be surprising to an RF that they have to apply for PGTA work as this is an expected part of their duties.
-We need to consider a fair recruitment practice for all.
-If, for example, there is more than one applicant for a single position they must be considered in accordance with UCL’s fair recruitment policy.